pineapplemachine/PyDwarf/readme.md

 ## Introduction

+PyDwarf is licensed via the exceptionally permissive [zlib/libpng license](https://github.com/pineapplemachine/PyDwarf/blob/master/license.txt).
+It's written for [Python 2.7](https://www.python.org/download/releases/2.7.8/) and is intended as a mod tool for the wonderful game [Dwarf Fortress](http://www.bay12games.com/dwarves/).

+PyDwarf is created and maintained by Sophie Kirschner.
+Many thanks to [Putnam](https://github.com/pineapplemachine/PyDwarf/tree/master/scripts/putnam), [Witty](https://github.com/pineapplemachine/PyDwarf/tree/master/scripts/witty), and [SmeepRocket](https://github.com/pineapplemachine/PyDwarf/tree/master/scripts/smeeprocket) for allowing their mods to be ported to PyDwarf and included in this repository.

-I have an enormous love for Dwarf Fortress and nearly as great a love for mod authors.
+I have an enormous love for Dwarf Fortress and for its mods.
 In the years I've been playing and following this game, I think that there's always been a gap where a really powerful raws mod manager could be.
 This is the niche PyDwarf is intended to fill: I want to give mod authors the power to query and modify Dwarf Fortress's raws files with an elegance hitherto unseen, and I want to give users the ability to apply these mods with a minimum of effort.

 ## For the user

 Currently, to change things about PyDwarf like what directory it looks in for your raws, where it outputs the changes to, things of that nature, it looks in settings.py.
 This is a Python script which sets a number of variables that the mod manager needs to know about.
-For the most part, making these settings work with your particular computer will only be a matter of changing the values at the right-hand side of `some.directory = 'where'` assignments.
+For the most part, making these settings work with your particular machine will only be a matter of changing the values at the right-hand side of `some.directory = 'where'` assignments.
 This is a short-term solution for a young project, however - I understand that it may be overwhelming for those who haven't got programming experience on which to stand.
 In the future, PyDwarf will also accept simpler ini or ini-like configuration files that are much easier for the layperson to comprehend.
 But, to the point: Once you've got the settings ready you can apply the mods you've chosen by running manager.py.

 ## For the mod author